xak2000/nomad/website/source/docs/configuration/telemetry.html.md

 ```

 This section of the documentation only covers the configuration options for
-`telemetry` stanza.
+`telemetry` block.
 To understand the architecture and metrics themselves,
 please see the [Telemetry guide](/docs/telemetry/index.html).

 ## `telemetry` Parameters

-Due to the number of configurable parameters to the `telemetry` stanza,
+Due to the number of configurable parameters to the `telemetry` block,
 parameters on this page are grouped by the telemetry provider.

 ### Common